-Administrative pronouncements :
+Administrative Pronouncements:

-Administrative Adjudication is the process by which an administrative agency issues an affirmative, negative, inactive or declaratory order.
-The formal proceedings before an administrative agency adopt the process of rulemaking or adjudication.
+Administrative Adjudication is the process by which an administrative agency issues an affirmative, negative, injunctive or declaratory order.
+The formal proceedings before an administrative agency adopt the process of rule making or adjudication.
 In recent times, the administration has obtained powers of adjudication over disputes between itself and private individuals inter alia, and has emerged with a plethora of tribunals.
 The administration has secured detailed powers to grant, refuse or revoke licenses, impose sanctions and take actions of various kinds in its discretion or subjective satisfaction.
-Proceeding to this, it has been given vast powers of inquiry, analysis, investigation, search and relinquishment and surveillance.
+Proceeding to this, it has been given vast powers of inquiry, inspection, investigation, search and forfeiture and super vision.